Federal Regulations

 Latest Developments

-March 14, 2023: Matrix of competitive grant programs - USDOT and the Federal Highway Administration (FHWA) continue to update this matrix which illustrates grant programs broadly, organized by applicant type, and lists grant programs (rows) which can be matched with the potential applicant (column) the program can fund.
+Matrix of competitive grant programs — USDOT and FHWA continue to update this matrix which illustrates grant programs broadly, organized by applicant type, and lists grant programs (rows) which can be matched with the potential applicant (column) the program can fund.

 Reconnecting Communities